 GASB 75 requires presentation of the 10-year history of changes in the Net OPEB Liability.
-However, since this is the initial year of implementation, only one year is currently available.
+Since this is the second year of implementation, only results for fiscal years 2018 and 2019 are shown in this table.

 Changes in Assumptions